fenago/microservices/dockerize ML Python REST API/README.md

 ![https://github.com/fenago/microservices/blob/master/coin/mdimg/mlDocker.png](https://github.com/fenago/microservices/blob/master/coin/mdimg/mlDocker.png "Logo Title Text 1")

-you will see the name of your image in list `abcdef` (in this case) and status should be up.Now navigate to `http://localhost:5002/` and you will see 'Hello World!'.
+you will see the name of your image in list `abcdef` (in this case) and status should be `up` .Now navigate to `http://localhost:5002/` and you will see 'Hello World!'.

 ![https://github.com/fenago/microservices/blob/master/coin/mdimg/mlGUI.png](https://github.com/fenago/microservices/blob/master/coin/mdimg/mlGUI.png "Logo Title Text 1")